Your Eyes and Ears When You’re Not Here

 “We’ve had to meet the police at a few homes when people find out that their lease or rental agreement is bogus.”

 “It is so important for a Home Watch service to be checking on these homes,” he continues.
 “We add a level of security to the home because we provide a presence.
 There are so many tell-tale signs that a home is empty.

 “A lot of people ask a neighbor to check on their house, but there are many problems with that.
 Your neighbor isn’t insured for this, and they’re doing you a favor.
 If something happens, are they equipped to handle it?
 Are you a priority for them?
 They could be traveling, get sick, have a personal crisis, or just get busy—all things that might prevent them from checking your home.

 “If they miss something—or just-plain drop the ball— and there is a problem, what can you do, get mad at them?
 You have no recourse.”

 With every visit, Coastal Carolina Home Watch will send you a report which include pictures, comments and even geo-locating, noting the time and date they were there, and what they checked.
 This report can be used as documentation for your insurance company in the event it’s necessary to make a claim.

 “We’re going to notice problems and give people the best description of what is happening so they’re able to make an intelligent decision as to how to take care of it,” Jack says.

-Adding to his resume, Jack founded the National Home Watch Association in 2009 so that he and other companies like his would have a set of standards, procedures, and requirements that they must adhere to in order to ensure the integrity and reliability of the services they provide.
+In 2009, Jack founded the National Home Watch Association so that he and other companies like his would have a set of standards, procedures, and requirements that they must adhere to in order to ensure the integrity and reliability of the services they provide.

-Because Home Watch services are not regulated by the government, there are no requirements, which leads to the question, ‘Why should we trust you?’
-Jack began this Association to establish ethics, procedures and standards that all companies must follow in order to be accredited with the Association.
+Jack began the association to establish ethics, procedures and standards that all companies must follow in order to be accredited.
 Today, he has members all over the United States and Canada.